MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-log-analytics.md

    - **Name**: Enter a name for the secret.
 For the default, enter `SparkLogAnalyticsSecret`.
    - **Value**: Enter the `<LOG_ANALYTICS_WORKSPACE_KEY>` for the secret.
    - Leave the other values to their defaults.
 Then select **Create**.
-4. Create an Fabric Environment Artifact in Fabric
+4. Create a Fabric Environment Artifact in Fabric
 5. Add the following **Spark properties** with the corresponding values to the environment artifact, or Select **Add from .yml** on the ribbon in the Environment artifact to upload the [sample yaml file](https://go.microsoft.com/fwlink/?linkid=2169375) which includes following Spark properties.

    - `<LOG_ANALYTICS_WORKSPACE_ID>`: The Log Analytics workspace ID.